 Essential Listening

-- "Tumbling Dice" (Exile on Main St., 1972) — The Micawber riff in its most accessible form.
-The five-string open-G voicing is audible in how the chord hangs — there's no bottom string anchoring it, just a drone and a shuffle.
+- "Tumbling Dice" (Exile on Main St., 1972) — The five-string open-G voicing is audible in how the chord hangs: no bottom string anchoring it, just a drone and a shuffle.
+The most accessible Nellcôte riff.

 - "Rip This Joint" (Exile on Main St., 1972) — The fastest track on the record.
-Richards plays rhythm here with the aggression the scalloped fret wear suggests: hard strumming, percussive muting, everything happening near the end of the fingerboard.
+The scalloped fret wear makes sense when you hear this: hard strumming, near the end of the fingerboard, constantly.

 - "Rocks Off" (Exile on Main St., 1972) — The Exile opener.
-The rhythm guitar sits back in the mix the way Richards describes it should: not the featured element, but the thing everything else hangs on.
+The rhythm guitar sits back in the mix the way Richards has described it should: not the featured element, but the thing everything else hangs on.

-- "Happy" (Exile on Main St., 1972) — Richards' vocal showcase from Exile; he plays and sings simultaneously here, which is a different physical challenge from most of the record.
+- "Happy" (Exile on Main St., 1972) — Richards sings lead and plays simultaneously here, which is a different physical challenge from the rhythm tracks.

 - "Before They Make Me Run" (Some Girls, 1978) — Fender explicitly cites this as a Micawber track.
-A looser, more rock-and-roll feel than the Exile material; the brass bridge era.
+The brass bridge is in place by this era; the tone is slightly different from the Nellcôte recordings.

-- "Start Me Up" (Tattoo You, 1981) — One of the most recognizable open-G riffs in rock; the fully modified Micawber era (PAF, brass bridge, Sperzels all in place by this point).
+- "Start Me Up" (Tattoo You, 1981) — One of the most recognizable open-G riffs in rock.
+The fully modified configuration (PAF, brass bridge, Sperzels) is in place by this point.

 Market Context